Inference of the low-energy constants in $\Delta$-full chiral effective field theory including a correlated truncation error: Setting up the LEC parameter inference

 Here, $\boldsymbol{r}_y(\lecs) = [r_{y,1}(\lecs),r_{y,2}(\lecs),\ldots,r_{y,\ndatay}(\lecs)]$ is a (column) vector of $\ndatay$ residuals, each one given by the difference between experimental and order-$k$ theoretical prediction values for the independent variable $\idpt$, i.e.,

-All cross sections are computed from amplitudes obtained numerically via the non-relativistic Lippmann-Schwinger equation~\cite{Svensson:2021lzs,Carlsson:2015vda}.
+All cross sections are computed from amplitudes obtained numerically via the nonrelativistic Lippmann-Schwinger equation~\cite{Svensson:2021lzs,Carlsson:2015vda}.
 This approach is virtually exact and we do not account for any method uncertainties of numerical origin in this paper.
+Note that in Eq.~\eqref{eq:residual} we assume that all errors taken into account have mean zero, which will be the case in this paper.